danielveselinov/BrainsterProjects_DanielVeselinovWD6/README.md

 # BrainsterProjects_DanielVeselinovWD6

-> All my projects will be worked on 1920x1080 resolution

-1. Brainster Labs
+## This is project No.1 - Brainster Labs